CEIAG: The Law, Statutory Duty and Statutory Guidance

 - The externally secured provider of careers guidance should employ professional careers advisers who are occupationally competent to professional standards as determined by the Career Development Institute".

-The DfE's revised Statutory Guidance (March 2015) to schools (https://www.gov.uk/government/publications/careers-guidance-advice-for-schools) recommends that schools should work towards a CEIAG Quality Award and commends the three-pronged approach we advocate above.
+The DfE's revised Statutory Guidance (April 2017) to schools (https://www.gov.uk/government/publications/careers-guidance-advice-for-schools) recommends that schools should work towards the Quality in Careers Standard as the national CEIAG quality award and commends the three-pronged approach we advocate above.

-Below we provide here the links to the GOV.UK website and the March 2015 revised Statutory Guidance for Schools, and the revised Statutory Guidance for Colleges:
+Below we provide the links to the GOV.UK website and the April 2017 revised Statutory Guidance for Schools, as well as the revised Statutory Guidance for Colleges:

 - Careers Guidance in FE Colleges - March 2015

-Below is an extract below from the DfE Statutory Guidance (March 2015) which says:
+Below is an extract below from the latest DfE Statutory Guidance which says:

 Paragraph 67.
 In developing careers provision for pupils, there are currently three aspects of quality assurance that schools should take into consideration:

 - The quality of the school careers programme.
-The Government recommends that all schools should work towards a quality award for careers education, information, advice and guidance as an effective means of carrying out a self-review and evaluation of the school's programme.
-The national validation, the Quality in Careers Standard, will assist schools to determine an appropriate quality award to pursue.
+The Government recommends that all schools should work towards the national quality award for careers education, information, advice and guidance as an effective means of carrying out a self-review and external evaluation of the school’s programme - this is the Quality in Careers Standard.

 - The quality of independent careers providers.
 The recognised national quality standard for information, advice and guidance (IAG) services is the matrix Standard.
 To achieve the Standard, organisations will need to demonstrate that they provide a high quality and impartial service.
 Schools can access an online register of organisations accredited to the matrix Standard.

 - The quality of careers professionals working with the school.
 The Career Development Institute has developed a set of professional standards for careers advisers, a register of advisers holding postgraduate qualifications and guidelines on how advisers can develop their own skills and gain higher qualifications.
-The main qualifications for careers professionals are the Qualification in Career Guidance (QCG) (which replaced the earlier Diploma in Careers Guidance) and the Level 6 Diploma in Career Guidance and Development.
-Schools can view a register of careers professionals or search for a career development professional who can deliver a particular service or activity.
+The main qualifications for careers professionals are the Qualification in Career Guidance (QCG) and the Level 6 Diploma in Career Guidance and Development.
+Schools can view a register of careers professionals or search for a career development professional who can deliver a particular service or activity.”

 We’ve consistently advocated this three-pronged approach to assure the quality of CEIAG for every young person in England incorporating seeking accreditation under what is now England's national CEIAG quality award - the Quality in Careers Standard